 Sepsis is an infection affecting the entire body that can be cured when treated properly and promptly but can lead to severe illness, disability, and death when left untreated.
+Chemicals released into the blood to fight infection trigger widespread inflammation.
+This inflammation progressively interferes with organ function.
+It the sepsis is allowed to proceed unchecked, it will result in organ damage and death.
 It develops from more common infections such as UTI's or pneumonia.

 Sepsis goes into the bloodstream, attacks the body's organs, and causes them to shut down.
 The body attempts to compensate this with a rapid heartbeat, causing the blood pressure to decrease.
 The kidneys then begin to fail, and antibiotics can be used to help reverse this chain of effects but they must be administered quickly.

 It does not take a special doctor to suspect and test for sepsis.
 The timely recognition of sepsis and the appropriate treatment for it is taught to all medical students and resident physicians, irrespective of their ultimate specialty training.

 The universal education about sepsis is because it is a fairly common disorder, particularly in emergency room and primary care settings.
 The minimum standard of care is for practicing physicians to have the ability to recognize and treat sepsis.

 - Sepsis malpractice case against Kaiser in August 2016

 - Another sepsis malpractice case against Holy Cross Hospital

 Our lawyers see both the failure to recognize and failure to treat cases.
 Many doctors commit medical malpractice because they do not see the signs of sepsis that are there to be seen.
 The second cause of sepsis malpractice claims is that while the doctor recognizes the possibility of sepsis, the doctor fails to attack the concern with a diligent and aggressive search to rule out bacterial infection.